5-to-10-Minute Full-Body Routine for Weight Loss

 A 2017 meta-analysis in Obesity Reviews (Wewege et al., PMID 28401638) found that HIIT produces similar fat loss to traditional cardio while requiring 40% less training time.
 Research also shows that high-intensity training is associated with significantly greater reductions in abdominal fat (Maillard et al., 2018, PMID 29127602), an outcome with meaningful implications for both aesthetics and metabolic health.

-Full body training is considered an efficient approach for weight loss because it engages the greatest proportion of total muscle mass in each session.
-When more muscle is active, more fuel is consumed during exercise, and the post-exercise recovery demand (which drives the EPOC afterburn effect) is correspondingly greater.
-According to LaForgia et al. (2006, PMID 17101527), EPOC magnitude is directly tied to exercise intensity and the volume of muscle recruited, both of which are maximized by compound full-body movements.
+Full-body training is considered an efficient approach for weight loss because it engages the greatest proportion of total muscle mass in each session.
+When more muscle is active, more fuel is consumed during exercise, and the post-exercise recovery demand that drives the EPOC afterburn effect is correspondingly greater.
+According to LaForgia et al. (2006, PMID 17101527), EPOC magnitude is directly tied to exercise intensity and the volume of muscle recruited, both of which are maximized by compound full-body movements rather than single-joint isolation exercises.

 According to the 2011 Compendium of Physical Activities (Ainsworth et al., PMID 21681120), vigorous full-body calisthenics carry MET values of 8.0 or above, meaning they burn at least eight times as many calories per minute as rest.
 This metabolic intensity is difficult to achieve with isolated single-joint exercises like curls or extensions.
 Burpees, mountain climbers, and jump squats activate the legs, hips, core, and upper body simultaneously, generating a systemic metabolic demand that elevates heart rate and calorie burn well beyond what any isolated exercise can produce.